 As scary as it might seem, you are made for this.
 And RosterElf is here to help.
-We’ve come up with ten tips to help you start on the right foot as management in the hourly workforce in 2021 by developing key leadership skills.
+We’ve developed ten tips to help you start on the right foot as management in the hourly workforce in 2021 by developing essential leadership skills.

-One of the most important skills that you can master in management roles is the art of active listening.
-Instead of just listening to respond, you will listen to understand and then react.
+One of the essential skills that you can master in management roles is the art of active listening.
+Instead of just responding, you will listen to understand and then react.
 By practising active listening, you will create a safe space for your employees to open up with any concerns or stresses they have while in the workplace.

 Now that you’ve started, it’s time to let go of your old role.
-This means seeing the big picture and focusing on what your employees are accomplishing in their day-to-day duties.
+This means seeing the big picture and focusing on your employees' accomplishments in their day-to-day duties.
 Try and leave the small things up to your staff and focus on being a leader.

-Becoming a manager, especially when it’s a promotion, can be challenging when building respect.
+When building respect, becoming a manager, especially when it’s a promotion, can be challenging.
 You may have just gone from best friends with your co-workers to their boss.
 It’s okay to be friends outside of the workplace but try to avoid it while at work as it can create bias and unnecessary drama.

 When stepping into people management, you want to make an effort to promote problem-solving for your staff.
 Use the four magic words, ‘What do you think?’ the next time they have a question to empower them and show them the ultimate sign of respect.

-Leaderships positions in the hourly workforce can be demanding.
+Leadership positions in the hourly workforce can be demanding.
 There are always new fires to put out and new problems to try and handle.
-By being more engaged and involved with members of your team, they will be more motivated to do a good job, creating fewer problems.
+By being more engaged and involved with your team members, they will be more motivated to do a good job, creating fewer problems.

 People typically operate better under a clear structure and guidance.
-Instead of saying it’s everyone’s responsibility (which really makes it no one’s duty) puts staff in a challenging position.
-Your job is to provide the best structure and guidance possible so that your team can do their best work on an ongoing basis.
+Instead of saying it’s everyone’s responsibility (which makes it no one’s duty), it puts staff in a challenging position.
+Your job is to provide the best structure and guidance possible so your team can do their best work on an ongoing basis.

 Every one of your staff will complete their tasks slightly differently so you must learn how to adapt your work style to theirs.
 If your goal is to support your team to perform at their best, you need to understand their needs and adjust your work style.